Rain336/botnet.io/PROTOCOL.md

 |token|int|

 ### 0x00 | Login Request Packet (Client -> Server)
-Token is 0 if Player is unknowen.
+Token is 0 if the Player is new.
 |Name|Type|
 |----|----|
 |GridToPixel|byte|